glassroom/torch_train_test_loop/README.md

 +-------------------------------<------------------------------+
 ```

-Each additional component thus adds a layer of additional functionality across all predefined callback points in a loop.
+Each additional component thus adds new a layer of functionality to all predefined callback points in a loop.

 Loop components are stored in a standard Python list, so you can dynamically insert, delete, replace, and reorder them at any time: